A Better Tomorrow

 Released during a time when comedy films were popular in Hong Kong, Cinema City was expecting A Better Tomorrow to be a box-office bomb due to its dramatic tone and lack of a popular cast.
-However, the film defied expectations and achieved immediate commercial success upon its release on 2 August 1986, earning over during its extended theatrical run.
-Critics praised the action sequences, Woo's direction, and the performances of its cast; English-language reviewers had mixed opinions about its melodramatic plot.
+However, it defied expectations and achieved immediate commercial success upon its release on 2 August 1986, earning over during its extended theatrical run.
+Critics praised the action sequences, Woo's direction, and the performances of its cast.
 The film was nominated for numerous accolades, winning two Hong Kong Film Awards and three Golden Horse Awards.

 A Better Tomorrow has been influential on action films since its release.
 Its stylised, balletic gunplay is considered the original source of gun fu fight sequences.
 The movie's popularity led Hong Kong film producers to introduce more melodramatic elements into their crime films, leading to the emergence of the heroic bloodshed film genre.
 A Better Tomorrow is considered by critics to be one of the greatest action movies, with a Hong Kong Film Awards panel ranking it second in its list of The Best 100 Chinese Motion Pictures in 2005.
-Its box office success spawned two more films: A Better Tomorrow II (1987), and a prequel entitled A Better Tomorrow III: Love & Death in Saigon (1989).
-In addition, the film has been officially remade twice; a Korean version of the movie was released in 2010, and a mainland Chinese adaptation in 2018.
+Its box office success spawned a direct sequel, A Better Tomorrow II (1987), a prequel entitled A Better Tomorrow III: Love & Death in Saigon (1989), and two official remakes: one in South Korea released in 2010 and one in mainland China in 2018.